ZPR Host, Author, Therapist

 “Offering this sense of safety requires our self-awareness.
 Self-awareness isn’t something we achieve once and for all, but is a daily practice of noticing ourselves.
 “Cathy Cassani Adams

 Areas of Focus

 “If your success is not on your own terms, if it looks good to the world but does not feel good in your heart, it is not success at all.”Anna Quindlen

-For six years she and her husband Todd have hosted Zen Parenting Radio, a top-ten kids and family podcast on iTunes, and they are the creators of he creators of the Zen Parenting Conference held in Chicago.
+For six years she and her husband Todd have hosted Zen Parenting Radio, a top-ten kids and family podcast on iTunes, and they are the creators of the Zen Parenting Conference held in Chicago.
 Cathy is a sought-after parenting and female empowerment speaker, she created/facilitated a self-awareness program for preadolescent girls called Be U, and she was a Child and Family Therapist/Clinical Educator at Lurie Children’s Hospital of Chicago.

 Cathy is a blogger for The Huffington Post and a former columnist for Chicago Parent Magazine.
 She’s a frequent guest on WGN Radio and her parent coaching has been the focus of a CBS News Report as well as a Fox News Special Report.
 She’s been featured several times in Parents Magazine, Newsweek Magazine, The Wall Street Journal, Chicago Tribune, Ebony Magazine, Crain’s Chicago Business, Today’s Chicago Woman, and West Suburban Magazine.

 Sessions, Workshops, Groups